On the Hardness of the Lee Syndrome Decoding Problem: Conclusion

 \section{Conclusion}

 In this paper we analyzed the hardness of the syndrome decoding problem in the Lee metric.

 We extended the reduction of Barg \cite{barg1994some} to the syndrome decoding and the given weight codeword problem of additive weights, thus including also the NP-completeness of the syndrome decoding problem in the Lee metric.
-In order to analyze more in depth the hardness of this problem, we provided several decoding algorithms for random linear Lee metric codes and fully analyzed their cost by computing their workfactors and their asymptotic cost.
+In order to analyze more in depth the hardness of this problem, we provided several decoding algorithms for random linear Lee-metric codes and provided their asymptotic cost.

-The NP-completeness and the observation that, for a fixed set of code parameters, the Gilbert-Varshamov bound in the Lee metric allows for a larger error correction capacity, make the Lee metric a promising candidate for code-based cryptography.
-We thus emphasize the need of further research on Lee metric codes with suitable parameters for applications in cryptography.
+The NP-completeness and the observation that, for a fixed set of code parameters, the cost of decoding a random code in the Lee metric is larger than in the Hamming metric, make the Lee metric a promising candidate for code-based cryptography.
+We thus emphasize the need of further research on Lee-metric codes with suitable parameters for applications in cryptography.
 For example, Low-Lee-Density Parity-Check codes were recently introduced \cite{SantiniLowLee}.

-Finally, we want to remark that all concepts and algorithms presented in Section \ref{sec:ISD} can also be translated to a general integer residue ring $\zm$.